Ironically, last Friday, I published an article criticising American Express Platinum for launching a poor quality Priority Club promotion.

 - 4pm check-out

-- Free lunch or dinner for 2 people (excluding alcoholic drinks)
+- Free lunch or dinner for two people (excluding alcoholic drinks)

 - Room upgrade on arrival if available